Health Insurance BC: Summary of Benefits

 - Routine eye examinations for patients aged 19-64.

-- Eye glasses, contact lenses, hearing aids and other durable medical equipment.
+- Eye glasses, contact lenses, hearing aids and other medical equipment.

 - Counsellors and psychologists.

-- Pharmaceutical drugs (unless you qualify for assistance, see below).
+- Pharmaceutical drugs (unless you qualify for assistance via one of the Drug Programs, see below).

-BC Pharmacare offers one of the most comprehensive drug programs in Canada (most of these plans require active enrolment in MSP).
+BC Pharmacare offers some of the most comprehensive drug programs in Canada (most of these plans require active enrolment in MSP).

 If you do not qualify for any of the programs below then you do not qualify for prescription drug coverage.

 - Fair Pharmacare: the largest plan which is subsidized and based on family net income.
-Depending on your income status, a deductible is determined; once that amount has been met Pharmacare assists with paying eligible drug costs.
+Depending on your income, a deductible is determined; once that amount has been paid Pharmacare assists with paying eligible drug costs.
 Lowest income families are not required to pay a deductible and get immediate assistance.

-- Plan B: coverage for permanent residents of licensed residential care facilities.
+- Plan B: Permanent Residents of Licensed Residential Care Facilities.
+Covers the cost of eligible prescription drugs and certain medical supplies for permanent residents of licensed residential care facilities.

 - Plan P: BC Palliative Care Drug Program.
-For residents who wish to have palliative care in their home.
+Coverage for medications, medical supplies and other equipment used for palliative care in the resident’s home.

-- BC Center for Excellence in HIV/AIDS: a government resource that monitors and disseminates HIV research and treatment.
+- BC Center for Excellence in HIV/AIDS: a government resource that tries to improve the health of British Columbians with HIV via the development, monitoring and dissemination of HIV-related research and treatment programs.

 – for full coverage details visit the Health Insurance BC web site –